One year Full Time, Two years Part Time

 ITV & UCLAN SOAP IN A WEEK: BEHIND THE SCENES

 The course offers learners the opportunity to create broadcast content for a live client from week one.
 Utilising our in-house facilities, learners work to gain essential and invaluable broadcast credit from the start of their course.
 Our students are given placement opportunities in a range of broadcast realms and students go on to work for ITV, BBC, MUTV, ADI and Televideo.
-With exceptional links to major broadcasters and staff with decades of relevant broadcast experience, the MA in Television Production is delivered from our JAMES integrated learning centre, at the Media Factory in the heart of Preston.
+With exceptional links to major broadcasters and staff with decades of relevant broadcast experience, the MA in Television Production is delivered at the Media Factory in the heart of Preston.

 Facilities at the Media Factory include: 120 square meter broadcast TV studio with production gallery and managed application space, 115 square metres chroma-key infinity stage, 8 camera, multi-sensor motion capture suite.
 Along with this we have a recently-installed external drama set including pub, flats and corner shop, (new for 2018) emotional intelligence facility across 3 rooms including 360 remote audio and video monitoring, external production gallery and simulation offices.
 To finish your production we have Adobe Creative Cloud supported, networked post-production facilities across 5 sites.
 Finally we have 7 audio recording facilities including recording studios and Neve digital sound suites for finishing and dubbing.
 The Media Factory offers a collaborative environment for film makers, musicians and performers to work alongside the Television Producers of the future.